-For losses arising on or after 1 April 2017, the carry forward relief is not automatic; a claim must be made within two years of the end of the accounting period for which the relief is claimed, or such later time as HMRC may al
+For losses arising on or after 1 April 2017, the carry forward relief is not automatic; a claim must be made within two years of the end of the accounting period for which the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.